 Caring for a pregnant dog has many challenges, but in the end, it is all worth the extra effort.

-Hopefully, you were able to get your dog examined by a veterinarian and updated all vaccinations before the pregnancy so protection against many diseases won't be passed down to the puppies.
-Intestinal parasites can also get passed down from mom to the puppies so it is very important to have your dog checked for these and dewormed if any are present before the pregnancy.
+Hopefully, you were able to get your dog examined by a veterinarian and updated all vaccinations before the pregnancy.
+This can be vital protection against many diseases from being passed down to the puppies.
+Intestinal parasites can also be transmitted from mom to the puppies, so it is very important to have your dog checked and dewormed if any are present before the pregnancy.
 Monthly heartworm preventatives should be continued during the pregnancy.
 This will protect the mom against heartworms and some other parasites.
-It is very important to prevent fleas and ticks from spreading disease to your pregnant dog, but none of the topical preventatives are recommended to be used on pregnant pets.
+It is very important to prevent fleas and ticks from spreading disease to your pregnant dog, but topical preventatives are not recommended to be used on pregnant pets.
 However, you can use premise sprays in the home and yard to control fleas and ticks.

-Schedule a vet visit 4-5 weeks into the pregnancy so mom can be examined and an ultrasound be done to make sure mom and all the puppies are Healthy and Happy.
+Schedule a vet visit 4-5 weeks into the pregnancy so mom can be examined and an ultrasound can be done to make sure mom and all the puppies are Healthy and Happy.